Remarks on symmetric fusion categories of low rank in positive characteristic: Introduction

-When $p>0$, Nagata \cite{DG} and Masuoka \cite{M} give a classification of finite group schemes $G$ in $\operatorname{Vec}$ and $\operatorname{sVec}$, respectively, such that $\Rep_{\textbf k}(G)$ is semisimple.
-This yields a reasonable classification of symmetric fusion categories in the super Tannakian case.
-Note that when $\operatorname{char}(\mathbf{k})=2$ or $3$, symmetric fusion categories over \textbf{k} are Tannakian and super Tannakian, respectively, so we know their classification.
+When $p>0$, Nagata \cite[IV, 3.6]{DG} and Masuoka \cite{M} give a classification of finite group schemes $G$ in $\operatorname{Vec}$ and $\operatorname{sVec}$, respectively, such that $\Rep_{\textbf k}(G)$ is semisimple.
+This yields a reasonable classification of symmetric fusion categories in the super-Tannakian case.
+Note that when $\operatorname{char}(\mathbf{k})=2$ or $3$, symmetric fusion categories over \textbf{k} are Tannakian and super-Tannakian, respectively, so we know their classification.

-In this paper we will focus on the non super Tannakian case.
+In this paper we will focus on the non super-Tannakian case.
 We will approach the classification of symmetric fusion categories in positive characteristic by rank, i.e., by the number of simple objects.
 Here is our first result.

 \begin{reptheorem}{rango p-1/2} Let $p\geq 5$.
-If $\mathcal C$ is a non super Tannakian symmetric fusion category, then \end{reptheorem}
+If $\mathcal C$ is a non super-Tannakian symmetric fusion category, then \end{reptheorem}

-We note that the statement does not hold for super Tannakian categories.
+We note that the statement does not hold for super-Tannakian categories.
 For example, for $p\geq 3$ the category $\Rep(\mathbb Z_2)$ is semisimple and has rank $2$ which is strictly less than $\frac{p-1}{2}$ for $p>5$.

 Note that equality in Theorem \ref{rango p-1/2} is achieved by $\Ver_p^+$, the fusion subcategory of $\Ver_p$ generated by simple objects of odd index, see Section \ref{section: verlinde}.
-In characteristic $5$, it is known that the equality is only achieved by $\Ver_5^+$, see \cite[Proposition 4.6]{EOV}.
+In characteristic $5$, it is known that the equality is only achieved by $\Ver_5^+$, see \cite[ 4.6]{EOV}.